Avoidable consequences rule

 For example, if one thinks of a surgery as highly dangerous and likely to cause a greater likelihood of injury and damages, perhaps because the surgery itself is unreasonable, a plaintiff must take reasonable steps to avoid aggravating the injuries.
 Thus the duty to mitigate is exercised when a reasonable person declines risky surgery for fear that it may make the entire injury worse.

-Religious beliefs and reasonability

-Religious beliefs may not be considered when determining whether a plaintiff with a duty to mitigate injuries, acted unreasonably when they failed to mitigate injuries on the grounds that it was against their religion.